SACEMA/SMART_testing/meeting_notes/notes.md

 * parameter values for getting a roughly realistic curve (currently extremely high cumulative prevalence)
 *

+## Brainstorm for how to infer true incidence from confirmed case counts
+* depends on testing done, and percentage of tests which are positive
+* clearly describe what information we are allowed to use...

+* basic output: proportion positive \times popsize (upper bound; should be equal to true prevalence when testing is totally random)
+*

+* relative hazards are assuming that similar symptoms come up in rest of population...
+* test positivity
+* allocate tests to specific groups
+* most obvious: test positivity \times
+* get some more scenarios
+* understand relative hazards better - JB

+* idea: fit relative hazards, and weekly Rt (or beta or serial interval), to observed incidence...

 SMART-testing June 04 2020
 =================